Treasurers Innovation Panel

 Cathy Burnett, Director of Accounts Receivable, MSC Industrial Supply Co.

 For treasurers, cash forecasting provides a window to the future, allowing them to better anticipate challenges and recognize opportunities.
 Building an effective cash forecasting habit can be difficult; however, organizations can’t overlook this critical function of treasury management.
 By building the forecasting process into their daily tasks, treasurers have a better understanding of their current capabilities and a view into the future.
 This session, examines what organizations should be evaluating when looking for a cash flow forecasting solution, based on their needs and desired outcomes.

 Point to CounterPoint: A Discussion and Debate of Treasury Management Issues of the Day

-This session will be a classic discussion/debate about issues affecting treasury/finance practitioners and service providers.
-It will be a highly interactive session with attendees as we cover topics such as: • The pros and cons of “legally banking” the “growing cannabis” industry • Should the provisions of the Glass-Steagall act be resurrected and re-instated? • Is it appropriate for the Fed to enter the market for real-time interbank payments and compete with private sector? • Should the US Postal Service get into branch banking? • Other topics to be developed/researched and debated!!
-Attendees will be able to “cast their vote” on the merits of the topics being discussed.
-You won’t want to miss this informative and lively debate by two seasoned professionals in the treasury management field with over 60 years combined experience (spanning two centuries!!) in the private sector, higher education, government sector, and consulting/advising/training from coast-to-coast.
+A highly interactive session, this classic debate covers topics such as: the pros and cons of legally banking the growing cannabis industry, should the provisions of the Glass-Steagall Act be resurrected and re-instated, is it appropriate for the Fed to enter the market for real-time interbank payments and compete with private sector, should the U.S. Postal Service get into branch banking—and more!
+You won’t want to miss this informative and lively debate between two seasoned professionals in the treasury management field with over 60 years combined experience.

-Jim Washam, Interim Dean, Neil Griffin College of Business, Arkansas State University
+Jim Washam, CTP, FP&A, Interim Dean, Neil Griffin College of Business, Arkansas State University

-Mark Krawczyk, Director of Finance, City of Hermiston, Oregon
+Mark Krawczyk, CTP, Director of Finance, City of Hermiston, Oregon